mindyng/mindyng.github.io/_posts/2021-02-24-Modern-Data-Stack-from-Scratch.md

 Given that the data stack chosen to be built was meant to perform just like an Enterprise-level data stack, I wanted to go after data that was similar to what big companies deal with.
 So thought about continuous data that was dynamic and relevant.
 Hence, chose election data that gets updated continuously.
-This simulates user data that would stream into warehouses continuously/ regularly scheduled workflows that would collect records of users' fluctuating behaviors.
+This simulates user data that would stream into warehouses continuously/regularly scheduled workflows that would collect records of users' fluctuating behaviors.
 This was similar to people's voting choices.
 So there was the longitudinal aspect with the exception that the data was not in real-time.

 Data collected was from [MIT Election Data + Science Lab](https://electionlab.mit.edu/data).
 Specifically, got historical U.S.